 CareerBuilder says: “Applying directly to the hiring managers increases your chances of getting noticed and shows you’ve gone that extra step and invested time in getting to know the company.”

 I say: A caveat here is, spell the name right.
 I’m quite thankful for my unusual last name, because any job applicant who can’t spell it — when it’s not hard to find online — tells me a lot about them.

 Amazingly, 45 percent of job seekers don’t take a few minutes to write even a few sentences.

 CareerBuilder says: “Cover letters allow a candidate the opportunity to sell themselves beyond the typical listing of work experience and skills in a resume.
 Use a cover letter to introduce yourself and showcase your credentials in a relatable way.

 I say: I’ve hired writers and accountants, among may other positions.
 Obviously, you’d expect a writer to pen a compelling cover letter, but even the accounting applicants should.
 It’s an opportunity to promote yourself in ways a resume can’t.
 A resume is a list, but a cover letter can be a pitch.
 Tell me why you want this job over another.
-Tell me how you decided to follow your current career path.
-Tell me who you are.
+Explain me how you decided to follow your current career path.
+Let me know who you are.

 4. Don’t say thank you